Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson9.md

 print(result) //[10, 20, 30, 40, 50, 60, 70, 80, 90, 100]
 ```

-> Again, the results of the functional version are similar to that of the impertive one. except now:
+> Again, the results of the functional version are similar to that of the imperative one, except now:
 > 1) The `numbers` array is now made immutable with the `let` keyword.
 > 2) We moved the process of multiplying numbers into a method stored in an extension on Array.
 > 3) Though still using a `for loop` and updating a variable called `output`, the scope of this variable is limited to the method.